 - Accessibility and Usability Overview.
 Review guidelines and tips for overall course site design, course multimedia, student communication, and text and file formatting.

 - Bb Ally.
 One of the simplest ways to make your course content accessible is to use a program called Ally.
 It works within Canvas and automatically provides content in alternative formats.
 It corrects accessibility issues whenever possible and gives easy-to-follow instructions when it can’t.
-Be sure to submit an Ally enrollment request to enable Ally in your Canvas courses.

 - Video Captioning in Kaltura.
 Captioning ensures courses meet accessibility standards by providing an alternate means of receiving content.
 Videos uploaded into the Kaltura media platform are automatically machine captioned and can be easily edited using upgraded video captioning technology.